Things To Do

 Payment Methods

-Credit cards are widely accepted; however, having some cash on hand for small purchases is advisable.
+Credit/debit cards are widely accepted; cash (Swiss francs) is good for small purchases and markets.
+Contactless payment is common.

 Best Time to Visit